Kantō Massacre

-The Kantō Massacre was a mass murder which the Japanese military, police and vigilantes committed against the Korean residents of the Kantō region, as well as socialists, communists, anarchists, and other dissidents, in the immediate aftermath of the 1923 Great Kantō earthquake.
-The massacre of Korean residents in particular is also known as the Massacre of Koreans in 1923.
+The Kantō Massacre (關東大虐殺) was a mass murder in the Kantō region of Japan committed in the aftermath of the 1923 Great Kantō earthquake.
+With the explicit and implicit approval of parts of the Japanese government, the Japanese military, police, and vigilantes murdered an estimated 6,000 people: mainly ethnic Koreans, but also Chinese and misidentified Japanese, and Japanese communists, socialists, and anarchists.

-The massacre occurred over a period of three weeks starting on September 1, 1923, the day on which a powerful earthquake struck the Kantō region.
-During this period, soldiers of the Imperial Japanese Army, police and vigilantes murdered an estimated 6,000 ethnic Koreans and Japanese socialists.
-The massacre was denied by Japanese authorities almost immediately after it occurred, while it was celebrated by certain elements in the public.
-It continues to be alternately denied and celebrated by Japanese right-wing groups today.
+The massacre began on the day of the earthquake, September 1, 1923, and continued for three weeks.
+A significant number of incidents occurred, including the Fukuda Village Incident.

+Meanwhile, government officials met and created a plan to suppress information about and minimize the scale of the killings.
+Beginning on September 18, the Japanese government arrested 735 participants in the massacre, but they were reportedly given light sentences.
+The Japanese Governor-General of Korea paid out 200 Japanese yen in compensation to 832 families of massacre victims, although the Japanese government on the mainland only admitted to about 250 deaths.

+The massacre has since been continually denied or minimized by both mainstream Japanese politicians and fringe Japanese right-wing groups.
+Since 2017, the Governor of Tokyo Yuriko Koike has consistently expressed skepticism that the massacre occurred.

 Timeline

 September 1: Korean labor union offers food relief

-Korean laborers in Yokohama had joined a stevedore union led by the Japanese organizer Yamaguchi Seiken.
+Korean laborers in Yokohama had joined a dockworkers union led by the Japanese organizer Yamaguchi Seiken.
 Yamaguchi was a left-wing organizer and at the May Day rally in 1920, some of his union members had shouted anti-colonial slogans; Japanese police responded with arrests and abuse.
 On September 1, 1923, immediately after the earthquake, Yamaguchi organized his union to provide food and water to the neighborhood, including commandeering supplies from ruined buildings.
 Police regarded the labor union as a "nest of socialists" and were likely unsettled by the well-organized food relief program.